An Opinion Piece

 I remember my first Tech 2025 event that I went to, despite it being cold and wanting to go home after work on a dark January night.
 To my surprise, I had the most fun I’ve ever had at a meetup that night (although technically, Tech 2025 is not a meetup).

-That first event back in January 2017, Introducing the General Public to Chatbots and Conversational Interfaces, opened my eyes to what chatbots were, how they worked, and showed me how the skills I have now translate to building chatbots.
+That first event back in January 2017, Battle of the Chatbots & Conversational Interfaces in 2017, opened my eyes to what chatbots were, how they worked, and showed me how the skills I have now translate to building chatbots.
 With my team of other attendees, we designed a Valentine’s Day chatbot.
 The whole point of the event was to teach people about chatbot technology and to help them understand how they can be involved in shaping the future.
 For myself, it was a success, and started me down a path of learning even more about emerging technologies.

 Tech 2025 Founder and CEO, Charlie Oliver will tell you that is the point at every Tech 2025 event.
 Through her work at Served Fresh Media (the parent company of Tech 2025) Charlie had C-suite executives asking her, panicky, what they should be doing with emerging technologies such as AI.
 So many asked her that she realized that if the C-suite doesn’t understand these technologies, the average person must not have a clue either.
 I know that I didn’t have a clue, and this community inspired me to learn more and upskill, including taking a data science class last year.
 Now that I have a clue, I really understand why Charlie felt the need to create a community and platform to educate other people.